daos-stack/daos/src/utils/py/README.md

 The Python API is split into several files based on functionality:

   * The Python object API, located in the source tree at [src/utils/py/daos_api.py](daos_api.py).
   * The mapping of C structures to Python classes, located in the source tree at [src/utils/py/daos_cref.py](daos_cref.py)

-High-level abstraction classes exist to manipulate the tiers of DAOS storage:
+High-level abstraction classes exist to manipulate DAOS storage:
 ```python
 class DaosPool(object)
 class DaosContainer(object)